 Don't you have any quality photos?
 Take advantage of free stock portals such as Pexels and Pixabay.
 As for the texts, you can use the ones on your old website... but if it was created many years ago, don't forget to refresh it a bit.

 You'll find out: What projects have the potential contractor done, and what do former clients think about cooperating with them?

-The portfolio is the best and unquestionable proof of agency/freelance skills.
+is the best and unquestionable proof of agency/freelance skills.
 The higher the level of completed projects, the more talent, and experience the contractor has.
 Of course, this translates into the price.

 In turn, former clients are a great source of information about the final effect of the work and the entire course of cooperation.
 Of course, when you ask a potential contractor to contact former clients, he will most likely send you contacts to the most satisfied ones.
 However, a large number of them will be good proof that you can trust him.
 If a potential contractor is reluctant to send you his previous projects or contacts to former clients, this should raise your additional vigilance.

 Let's also answer the question: Is there anything wrong with choosing a contractor without a portfolio?
 No, as long as you are aware of the risks you are taking, the service price is sufficiently low.

 You'll find out: How you will pay for the project.